 There are a number of factors that result in inconsistency between the palettes of 7800 consoles:

-- Each 7800 console has a tunable inductor inside, which is used to modify the colorburst frequency.
-On any given console this inductor may be adjusted a number of different ways, with at least 2 historic standards in play - one with hues ~25.7 degrees apart, and another with hues ~26.7 degrees apart.
+- Each 7800 console has a tunable resistor inside, which is used to modify the color signal frequency period.
+On any given console this resistor may be adjusted a number of different ways, with at least 2 published historic standards in play - one with hues ~25.7 degrees apart, and another with hues ~26.7 degrees apart.

-- As a 7800 console warms up, so do the components that produce the colorburst frequency, and the distance between the various hues in the palette stretch out.
+- As a 7800 console warms up, so do the components that produce the color signal frequency period, while the colorburst frequency remains constant, so the distance between the various hues in the palette stretch out.
 When cold, the console's hue values have ~24.7 degrees of separation, and as the console warms up, up to ~27.7 degrees of separation can be seen between the hues.
-This effect is more pronounced with higher hue values; the $Ex hue can shift from being green through yellow/brown, and $Fx can shift from an initial greenish-yellow/brown through to a reddish yellow/brown.
+The separation is cumulative, and so is more pronounced with higher hue values; the $Ex hue can shift from being green through yellow/brown, and $Fx can shift from an initial greenish-yellow/brown through to a reddish yellow/brown.
 The majority of this shifting will happen in the first 20 minutes of console operation, though some additional shifting can be seen hours later.

 - The NTSC and PAL standards don't consistently display the same colors from TV to TV, and almost all TVs allow the viewer to tune colors to their liking.

-The largest factor of these is typically the warm-up issue.
-Since the latter hues shift more than the earlier ones, a 7800 game designer should generally avoid the last 2 $Ex and $Fx hues for critical items that need faithful color. e.g. one may wish to avoid using $Ex for green grass, or $Fx for for gold coins.
+The largest factor in these consistency issues is typically the warm-up issue.
+Since the latter hues shift more than the earlier ones, a 7800 game designer should generally avoid the last 2 $Ex and $Fx hues for critical items that need faithful color. e.g. one may wish to avoid using $Ex for green grass, or $Fx for gold coins.

 The warm-up effect can be seen in commercial 7800 title Choplifter, where the ground utilizes a $E8 color value, and consequently shifts from green to yellow-brown.